physrisk/website-source/articles/2013/a-kononovicius-i-kazakevicius-valdomu-agentu-itaka-kirmano-modelio-dinamikai.md

 Interactive applet
 ------------------

-Bellow you should find an interactive Kirman's agent-based model applet, which incorporates the controlled agents.
+Below you should find an interactive Kirman's agent-based model applet, which incorporates the controlled agents.
 We would like to draw your attention to the fact that in this applet we allow both negative and positive values of \\\(  M \\\).
 The negative values just indicate that